alan-s-lee/OnPoint/README.md

 ## How to cite this?

 Tsay, J. S., Lee, A. S., Ivry, R. B., & Avraham, G. (2021).
 Moving outside the lab: The viability of conducting sensorimotor learning studies online.
 In Cold Spring Harbor Laboratory (p.
 2021.01.30.181370). https://doi.org/10.1101/2021.01.30.181370

-## References

-[1] Helmholtz, H. L. F. V. (1924).
-Treatise on physiological optics.
-New York, NY: Dover Publications.
-[2] Krakauer, J. W., Pine, Z. M., Ghilardi, M. F., & Ghez, C. (2000).
-Learning of visuomotor transformations for vectorial planning of reaching trajectories.
-The Journal of Neuroscience: The Official Journal of the Society for Neuroscience, 20(23), 8916–8924.
-[3] Krakauer, John W., Hadjiosif, A. M., Xu, J., Wong, A. L., & Haith, A. M. (2019a).
-Motor Learning.
-Comprehensive Physiology, 9(2), 613–663.
-[4] Krakauer, John W., Hadjiosif, A. M., Xu, J., Wong, A. L., & Haith, A. M. (2019b).
-Motor Learning.
-Comprehensive Physiology, 9(2), 613–663.
-[5] Roemmich, R. T., & Bastian, A. J. (2018).
-Closing the Loop: From Motor Neuroscience to Neurorehabilitation.
-Annual Review of Neuroscience, 41, 415–429.
-[6] Shadmehr, R., Smith, M. A., & Krakauer, J. W. (2010).
-Error correction, sensory prediction, and adaptation in motor control.
-Annual Review of Neuroscience, 33, 89–108.
-[7] Tseng, Y.-W., Diedrichsen, J., Krakauer, J. W., Shadmehr, R., & Bastian, A. J. (2007).
-Sensory prediction errors drive cerebellum-dependent adaptation of reaching.
-Journal of Neurophysiology, 98(1), 54–62.